ViralTexts/gtr-clusters/clusters/18751023-sn84038126-ACanadianPhrase.md

 ## [From _Green-Mountain freeman._](https://chroniclingamerica.loc.gov/lccn/sn84023209/1874-12-02/ed-1/seq-1)

 #### 1874-12-02 &middot; Montpelier, Vt.

 <table style="width: 100%;"><tr><td style="width: 50%">

-V riii. has &quot;iy.-n the D iniiuioii people a
-- i ...:.l.

-new Pv-wor-l. which na-spn..-. uu --&#x27;--trie
-rapidity from one . n-1 of Canada to

-the other.
-On lr.s voyage out. in-iiig caueu

 ill mn bv the .-nitgiaiits to address ili. ni.